ToBiyo/beauty-salon-public-version/README.md

-# beauty-salon-public-version
+# Beauty Center Website (Demo)

-Public demo repository for a website built for a beauty center.
-This version contains placeholder content (dummy text and stock images) and is intended solely for portfolio and demonstration purposes.
-The site is built with Next.js and features a modern, responsive, and conversion-focused layout.
+This is a public demo repository for a website built for a beauty center.
+All content (text and images) is placeholder and used only for portfolio purposes.
+The real project is deployed privately.

+Built with **Next.js**.

+> Full case study and portfolio will be available soon.